Minions, Cornwall: Climate

 The climate of Minions is Oceanic but, like the rest of Bodmin Moor, due to its higher altitude, it is often cooler, windier and wetter.
 However, there is a good balance of fair days too, which can get warm in the summer.
 In winter frosts are common and even though it snows most years, it is never prolonged or severe.

 Community facilities

 The village has two main car parks, located on the western and eastern edges of the village.
-A museum dedicated to the mining history of the local area is located to the north of the village in a disused engine house.
+Public toilets are up a track opposite the burnt-out pub.
+A visitor centre dedicated to the mining history of the local area was formerly located to the north of the village in a disused engine house.